 PTE Speaking: Read Aloud

-Learn about Read aloud questions in PTE speaking, including an overview, the scoring criteria, a recommended strategy and practice questions.
+Learn about Read aloud questions in PTE speaking with an overview, recommended strategy and practice questions.

 Read aloud questions test your ability to read a short text aloud with correct pronunciation and intonation.